TexasInstruments/edgeai-tensorlab/README.md

+# YOLOX Object Detection and 6D Pose Estimation
+This repo contains code for
+* Optimized ti-lite 2D detection models based on YOLOX.
+* 6D pose estimation models based on YOLOX.
+Refer to this [readme](./README_6dpose.md) for further details.
+* Human Pose Estimation models based on YOLOX.

 # YOLOX-ti-lite Object Detection Models
 This repository is based on [Megvii/YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
 As per the [Official documentation](./README_megvii.md), YOLOX is an anchor-free version of YOLO, with a simpler design but better performance!
 It aims to bridge the gap between research and industrial communities.
 It has the following major differences rom YOLOv3: